kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

   contrast we could introduce another EncryptedExtensions block that was encrypted to the backend server and not the client-facing server.
-- It requires a mechanism for the client-facing server to provide the extension-encryption key to the backend server (as in {{communicating-sni}}
-  and thus cannot be used with an unmodified backend server.
 - A conformant middlebox will strip every extension, which might result in a ClientHello which is just unacceptable to the server (more analysis needed).